mdalmaruf/SAS-Tutorial/SAS  Basic Part 3.md

 - **Interpretation**:
   - A **large t-value** indicates a large difference between the sample mean and the population mean.
 - **Example**: A t-value of -5.74 indicates that the sample mean is 5.74 standard errors below the hypothesized population mean.
+- **Usage**: The t-value helps assess whether the observed difference is significant compared to the variability in the data.

 ### Summary:
 - **p-value**: Indicates the significance of the results.
 A small p-value (≤ 0.05) suggests rejecting the null hypothesis.
 - **t-value**: Measures the size of the difference relative to the variation in the sample data.
 A large absolute t-value suggests a significant difference.

 # Distribution, Skewness, and Kurtosis